 The Manager is a wholly owned subsidiary of Endurance, and is generally subject to Endurance's compensation practices and policies.
-The Manager has certain employees to whom it paid direct compensation for services provided during 2015.
-The Manager is also supported through service agreements with Endurance, which has approximately 1,150 employees globally.
+The Manager is supported through service agreements with Endurance, which has approximately 1,240 employees globally.
 The costs of such services to the Manager are allocated according to a services agreement among various Endurance subsidiaries (the "Shared Services Agreement").

 The Manager provides services to several client funds and does not track its remuneration expenses by client.
 It is therefore impossible to determine the proportion of the Manager's remuneration expenses that are attributable to the services it performs for the Company.
-During 2015, the Manager recognised \$4,667,423 in total remuneration expenses as follows:
+During 2016, the Manager recognised \$6.8 million in total remuneration expenses as follows:

 Remuneration Expense (in \$US)

-Incurred directly by the Manager Billed to the Manager by 1,500,213
+Incurred directly by the Manager 3.2 million

-Endurance 3,167,210
+Billed to the Manager by Endurance 3.6 million

-Total 4,667,423
+Total 6.8 million

-The performance fee payable by the Company to the Manager for 2015 was \$2,501,431.
+The performance fee payable by the Company to the Manager for 2016 was \$1.2 million.